Price Drop: Broadcasting on Freeview

+Price Drop launched on Freeview on 2 December 2003 on channel 24.
+The channel originally broadcast on multiplex 2, operated by Digital 3&4.

-Price Drop had to change its Freeview channel number on 1 October 2004, when ITV, owner of multiplex it had broadcast on, wanted the capacity to launch ITV3 a month later.
+Price Drop had to move to multiplex A on 1 October 2004, when ITV wanted the capacity to launch ITV3 a month later.

 On 5 January 2009, Price Drop was removed from the Freeview digital platform, as Bid-Up Shopping lost its space on multiplex A. It was outbid for renewal of its carriage contract by Discovery Networks UK, which launched the entertainment channel Quest.
-The channel returned to Freeview in August 2009 - but, because it was time-sharing capacity with another channel, its hours were limited to 8am to 12 midnight.
+The channel returned to Freeview in August 2009 - but, because it was time-sharing capacity with SmileTV3, its hours were limited to 8am to 12 midnight.

 In late June 2012, Price Drop started broadcasting on new Freeview capacity from 8am to 2am in post-digital switchover areas, which included all areas of the United Kingdom by 24 October 2012.